voxel-tracer/jekyll-now/_posts/2018-08-01-compact-non-active-rays.md

                     0.00%  1.0940us         1  1.0940us  1.0940us  1.0940us  cuDeviceGet
 ```

-As we can see memory transfer went down from **1.3s** to 385ms and hitWorld kernel from 235ms to 137ms.
-This is really good compared to the original numbers we had: 4.6s for memory transfer and 386ms for the kernel.
+As we can see memory transfer went down from **1.3s** to **385ms** and hitWorld kernel from **235ms** to **137ms**.
+This is really good compared to the original numbers we had: **4.6s** for memory transfer and **386ms** for the kernel.

-Let's take another look at the cpu profiler report:
+Let's profile the cpu side of our code to see where we are spending the rendering time now:

 ![cpu-profile]({{site.baseurl}}/images/cpuProfileAfterRayCompaction.PNG)

 Looks like we are on the right track: _HitWorldDevice()_, which includes memory transfer to and from the gpu + the kernel run, only takes **6.71%** of the total execution time.

 It's important to note that the benefits we saw from our change depend on the scene and camera position.
-I'ts possible to come up with a particular scene where most of the rays bounce back for all 10 depth iterations.
+I'ts possible to come up with a particular scene where most of the rays bounce back for all 10 depth iterations and remain active all that time.
 But even for those "worst" cases, only copying the active rays shouldn't make the performance worse.